itsDigvijaysing/What-I-Learned/IITH/Fraud analysis.md

 	3. Arbitrary assignments: Phone numbers or ZIP codes.
 	The law works best for datasets that combine multiple scales or orders of magnitude.

+# Fa-02
+##  scale invariant
+Basically they are saying as